 President Donald Trump has threatened to “get rid of and totally destroy the Johnson Amendment.”
 A few members of Congress have introduced legislation that would weaken this important protection.
 And they’re supported by a chosen few who seek political power and don’t mind turning houses of worship into political campaign tools.

-AU is taking action to protect the Johnson Amendment – and we need your help.
+Americans United for Separation of Church and State is taking action to protect the Johnson Amendment – and we need your help.
 Today at 4 p.m.
 EDT, join us and our allies for a nationwide grassroots conference call.
-AU Legislative Director Maggie Garrett and Faith Organizer Bill Mefford will be among those offering information about the law, updates on the attacks against it and suggestions for grassroots actions that people can take to support it.
+Americans United Legislative Director Maggie Garrett and Faith Organizer Bill Mefford will be among those offering information about the law, updates on the attacks against it and suggestions for grassroots actions that people can take to support it.
 Anyone can participate in this free, informational session by calling 1-877-275-6071 and using the code 9019771.

 Members of Congress will be on summer recess next week (July 3-7) and should be available to hear from constituents in their home districts.
 We’re encouraging people to stop by the offices of their senators and representatives, voice support for the Johnson Amendment and offer some information outlining the importance of and broad public support for the law.

 We need your help to protect the Johnson Amendment.